 The Code provides methods to prevent germplasm from being contaminated with risk organisms during collection, processing, storage, and transport.
 Although the Code's methods for embryos are not specific to horses, they have been adapted for horses in this document.
-The measures describe procedures for entry of a semen donor into a semen collection centre, which involves testing the donor prior to pre-entry isolation, testing during the isolation period, and annual testing on the centre.
 In the case of embryo collection, the Code describes three phases of risk: the health status of the herd or country of origin, the processes followed during collection of embryos, and the testing of embryos collected or surveillance of the donors.
 It is recommended that the embryo collection team should be approved by the Competent Authority.
 The team's practices, as well as the processing and storage of embryos and any test samples, should be in accordance with the Code where applicable.

 If testing before collection is permitted, the donor should be required to be isolated from other animals not of equivalent tested health status until the end of germplasm collection.
 On the day of collection, the health status of each donor should be confirmed to be free of clinical evidence of infectious diseases transmissible in germplasm by the approved veterinarian.
+This should include examination (inspection, palpation) of the external reproductive organs.
 Additionally, if risk is managed by ensuring absence of disease from the donor and establishment for a specific amount of time after collection, the germplasm should be stored for the amount of time specified under each disease before export.
 All germplasm should be stored in sealed, tamper-proof, labelled straws or containers.